 Summit County residents and visitors are the lucky beneficiaries of a real estate purchase that adds more than 1,000 acres to the county's already abundant open space and trails network.
 Knorr Lakeside Ranch went on the market in the spring after six generations of the family had ranched the land, but just couldn't keep plugging away at the tough business of ranching.
-Thanks to their neighbors, who initially bought the property, Summit County now has land on the banks of Green Mountain Reservoir, near Heeny, in the northern part of the county.
+Thanks to their neighbors, who initially bought the property, Summit County now has land on the banks of Green Mountain Reservoir, near Heeney, in the northern part of the county.

-The latest gift of open space arrives through the hard work of many committed people, who tirelessly work to increase this bounty, to blaze public/private solutions to creating and protecting open space and trails, including the Knorr's neighbors, local government, Colorado Parks & Wildlife's Habitat Protection Program and a local real estate agent who all worked together to find a way to protect this valuable wildlife corridor with important aquifer, wetlands and water rights.
+The latest gift of open space arrives through the hard work of many committed people, who tirelessly work to increase this bounty, to blaze public/private solutions to creating and protecting open space and trails, including the Knorr's neighbors, local government, Colorado Parks & Wildlife's Habitat Protection Program, and a local real estate agent who all worked together to find a way to protect this valuable wildlife corridor with an important aquifer, wetlands and water rights.
 A discounted purchase price of $7 million dollars with a $1.6 million contribution from the county, from the original $8 million dollars helped seal the deal.
 The county then purchased an additional 550 acres at a depressed price of $1.2 million.
 A conservation easement granted by the neighbors ensures perpetual protection from development.
-Both of the purchasing neighbors will retain a percentage for ranching operations - some leased back from the county until the agricultural value of the land is given up, at which time it may also be converted to recreational use.
+Both of the purchasing neighbors will retain a percentage for ranching operations - some leased back from the county until the agricultural value of the land is given up at which time it may also be converted to recreational use.

 While you're thinking about big views and giant skies, it may cross your mind that owning a place here in the high country would be a great idea.
 If so, we'd love to get a call, 970 453-2200, here at Breckenridge Associates Real Estate, or see you stop in next time you're ambling down Main Street.